FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: callback when obtaining transaction receipt, PendingTxSize: Number of unprocessed transactions in the trading pool。
+-callback: callback when obtaining transaction receipt, PendingTxSize: Number of unprocessed transactions in the trading pool。

 **Return value**